Steam Fair FM's regular daily presenters are here.

 In 2003, he co-founded Steam Fair FM with Chris Evans, and took over the full management of the station in 2007.
 "Planning this broadcast in all its aspects keeps me busy throughout the year" says Patrick, who is a keen music historian, and enjoys researching and playlisting the "Vintage Hits" which form the backbone of the station's output.
-"We try to combine the popular hits of the 50's to the 80's with some that are rarely played on other stations, but deserve to be remembered" he says.
-And he still enjoys sitting in the "air chair" to present programmes, 48 years on!
+"We try to combine the popular hits of the 50's to the early 90's with some that are rarely played on other stations, but deserve to be remembered" he says.
+And he still enjoys sitting in the "air chair" to present the 4.30- 7.30pm slot each day.

 Off air, Patrick enjoys the countryside and spending time on his narrowboat - named aptly "Wavelength"!

 Jon wears two hats at Steam Fair FM - he is responsible for all technical aspects of the station as well as presenting the breakfast show each morning.
 He has worked in radio for the majority of his career.
 After qualifying as a Technical Operator for BBC Network Radio in London thirty years ago he has since worked in various roles at several key private companies supplying the radio industry.
 As well as supplying and installing complete studios, IT networks, transmission and internet streaming facilities for events around the UK he trains BBC World Service engineering staff across Asia and Africa.
 He also provides communications and sound facilities for the Match Officials at international cricket series and tournaments worldwide.